ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 The aggressiveness of Storage DRS is determined by specifying thresholds for space that is used and I/O latency.
 Storage DRS collects resource usage information for the datastores in a datastore cluster. vCenter Server uses this information to generate recommendations for placement of virtual disks on datastores.

-When low aggressiveness level is set for a datastore cluster, Storage DRS recommends Storage vMotion migrations only when necessary.
+When a low aggressiveness level is set for a datastore cluster, Storage DRS recommends Storage vMotion migrations only when necessary.
 For example, if I/O load, space usage, or their imbalance is high, Storage DRS recommends a migration.
 If high aggressiveness level is set for a datastore cluster, Storage DRS recommends migrations whenever the datastore cluster can benefit from space or I/O load balancing.

 The following threshold categories are available in the datastore cluster.